norrlandxyz/pilk-radio/README.md

 see pilk-radio.sql/sql.txt for database example.

 ## Known issues
-- The same music can be played multiple times in a row, but chances are low with more music.
 - On some android devices (oneplus?) battery optimization will have to be turned off for the browser app.
 Otherwise autoplay won't work when the phone is sleeping.